 The Indiana medical malpractice lawyers at Garau Germano Hanley & Pennington, P.C. remind everyone that October is Breast Cancer Awareness Month.
 One in every 8 women will have invasive breast cancer during her lifetime.
 The cause of breast cancer is not fully understood.
 A number of risk factors are associated with an increased risk for breast cancer including female gender, increasing age, genetic changes (BRCA1 and BRCA2), and personal or family history of breast cancer.
-Hormone therapy, diet and lifestyle choices may also have some association with increasing the risk for breast cancer.
+Hormone therapy, diet and lifestyle choices may also have some association with increasing the risk of breast cancer.

 1. Women over age 40 should have a screening mammogram every year.

 3. Women at special risk may need earlier or extra screening and should look to their physician for advice.
-For example, in women at high risk or women with very dense breasts a screening MRI is recommended in addition to the mammogram.
+For example, in women at high risk or women with very dense breasts, a screening MRI is recommended in addition to the mammogram.

-Additionally the American Cancer Society recommends that women start monthly breast self exams at age 20.
+Additionally, the American Cancer Society recommends that women start monthly breast self-exams at age 20.